 THAT, my friends, is how I ended up making this dish FOUR times in the last TWENTY FOUR hours.
 Which means…I don’t even have to look at my recipe card to type this out for you…and YOU now will have it to try for yourself.
 And trust me on this…if by some chance you haven’t ever had these (those) potatoes…you are in for a treat.

-1 Large Package of THAWED Ore-Ida Hash Brown Potatoes (or you can do it the old fashioned way and PEEL, BOIL, and SHRED them by hand…but why would you?)
+- 1 package of THAWED frozen hash brown potatoes or 2 packages Simply Potatoes (or you can do it the old fashioned way and PEEL, BOIL, and SHRED them by hand…but why would you?)

 Preheat oven to 325 degrees.
 In a saucepan melt butter and add soup/broth/mix, sour cream, cheese and green onions.
 Stir over low-medium heat until everything is melted and combined into a creamy sauce.

 Spread THAWED hash browns onto the bottom of a 9 x 13 baking dish.

 Pour the creamy cheesy mixture over the top and spread over all the potatoes with a spatula.

 Sprinkle the melted butter and corn flakes over the top.

 Bake for 45 minutes until the topping is golden brown and the potatoes are hot and bubbly!